Focused fields of ultrashort radially-polarized laser pulses having low-order spatio-temporal couplings: Spatial Chirp

 Being able to calculate this WFR velocity using only frequency-space intuition is helpful for this work since we model the ultrashort RPLB field in frequency space.
 However, additional terms in the spectral amplitude for $E_z$ and $E_r$ mean that the WFR velocity will have a transverse dependence and the meaning of it will be more complicated due to the minima in the intensity.
 Rather than doing this calculation we visualize the WFR.

 Figure~\ref{fig:SC_WFR} shows the resulting WFR in the case of $E_z$ and $E_x$ for three values of $\tau_t$.
 One can see complexities in both $E_z$ and $E_x$.
-For example, the WFR in $E_x$ reverses sign near the axis for both $\tau_t=5$\,fs and 15\,fs, but disappears at larger values (see right of Fig.~\ref{fig:SC_WFR}).
-The sign of the WFR also briefly changes near the off-axis intensity minima of $E_z$ when $\tau_t=5$\,fs and 15\,fs, but because it is so local it manifests rather as dislocations in the electric field.
-Away from the axis for $E_x$ and away from the intensity minima for $E_z$ the WFR velocity is roughly uniform corresponding to Eq.(\ref{eq:WFR_linpol}).
+For example, the WFR in $E_z$ dislocates briefly near the off-axis intensity minima (see left of Fig.~\ref{fig:SC_WFR}).
+The WFR of $E_x$ also disclocates near the axis, where there are also intensity minima (see right of Fig.~\ref{fig:SC_WFR}).
+Away from the axis for $E_x$ and away from the off-axis intensity minima for $E_z$ the WFR velocity is roughly uniform corresponding to Eq.(\ref{eq:WFR_linpol}).
 Note as well the on-axis field and amplitude is significantly modified, with a longer pulse for both $E_z$ and $E_x$ as expected, but also temporal structure in $E_x$.